Ast Test

 What are normal AST levels?

-Are there any risks to an AST test?
+Are there any preparations needed for an AST test?

 How long does it usually take to get AST test results?